Kristopher-Ray/polaris-us.org/content/focus/iran.md

 ---
-title: Biden’s Border Crisis
+title: Confronting the Threat of Iran
-summary: President Biden has created a disastrous border crisis that threatens the security of Americans, and it’s only getting worse.
-Thousands of Americans are dying because of the humanitarian, drug, and crime crises at the U.S./Mexico border.
-Yet, the Biden administration continues to defend their dangerous policies.
+summary: Biden wants to give Iran, the world's leading state sponsor of terrorism, a $90 billion bailout and a clear path to a nuclear weapon.
+The only way to stop Biden is for Congress to stand firm and block sanctions relief.
-image: /img/focus/img_bidens-border-crisis.jpg
+image: /img/focus/img_confronting-the-threat-of-iran.jpg
 section_img: /img/focus/section_img.png
-btn_label: Learn more about the dangers of a wide-open border →
+btn_label: Find out what Biden is planning and how to stop it →
-memorandums: "bidens-border-crisis"
+memorandums: "iran"
-accordions: "bidens-border-crisis"
+accordions: "iran"
-updates: "bidens-border-crisis"
+updates: "iran"
-weight: 4
+weight: 2
 ---